 Suning.com is an e-commerce platform that ranks among the top three Chinese B2C companies.
-The operation categories include all kind of products from home appliances, books, household commodities, to cosmetics, baby care products, pet health products.
+The operation categories include all kinds of products from home appliances, books, household commodities, to cosmetics, baby care products, pet health products.

 Kaola a good option to sell pet health products

-Kaola is a cross border e-commerce platform, part of the NetEase group (group listed on NASDAQ).
+Kaola is a cross-border e-commerce platform, part of the NetEase group (group listed on NASDAQ).

 The platform provides online sales of various imported products via cross-border e-commerce.
 The products range from cosmetics to food supplements and pet health products.